Family Compact (Upper

 Upper Canada wanted a government like the Americans

-1837 Papineau’s Patriotes in Lower Canada were ready for action
+1837 Papineau’s Patriotes in Lower Canada were ready for

 Mackenzie decided the time was ripe for and armed rebellion